-You can find a sample test and self-study lesson plans.
-Both of these can help learners to prepare for the B2 First exam
+You can find a sample test and self-study lesson plans to practise writing for the exam on our website.

 Try the exam tasks on Write & Improve and get fast, free automated feedback on your writing.

 You can learn a lot from reading other people's written work!
 Try the following: